owncloud-archive/documentation/developer_manual/core/acceptance-tests.rst

 ``run.sh``
 ~~~~~~~~~~

-This script runs the tests suites.
+This script runs the test suites.
 To use it we need to run it as the web server user, which is normally ``www-data`` or ``apache``.

 ``skeleton/``